How to Train a Dog & Dog Obedience Training Methods

 Experiencing frustration and impatience are almost usually common dog training setbacks.
 How can a dog that is resistant to training be trained to sit?
 Remain composed and patient, and never practice when you’re upset.

-Use of food is no longer required when your dog exhibits a desired behavior regularly.
-Introducing children to a variety of rewards will maintain their interest in the current work.
-Every time they behave well, they should still be rewarded; sometimes this should be in the form of vocal praise, and other times it should be in the form of their favorite treat.
+The use of food is no longer required when your dog regularly exhibits a desired behavior.
+Introducing children to various rewards will maintain their interest in the current work.
+Every time they behave well, they should still be rewarded; sometimes, this should be in the form of vocal praise, and other times it should be in the form of their favourite treat.

 Aapt Dubey